contao/docs/docs/manual/performance/http-caching.en.md

 This section is about what can be stored in the shared cache.
-We don't talk about the private cache anymore, i.e. your personal browser cache, because we want to make sure that as many of our visitors as possible don't have to start Contao but can benefit from the shared cache instead.
+We don't talk about the private cache anymore, i.e. your personal browser cache, because we want to make sure that as many of our visitors as possible don't have to wait for Contao to generate the response but can benefit from the shared cache instead.

 We already know the most important criterion: The `Cache-Control: public` response header.
 If this header is missing, the shared cache can never cache this response.
 But there are other criteria as well: